 My PhD project looked at Scottish involvement in the Spanish Civil War, primarily those who went to Spain to fight in the International Brigades.
 The Spanish Civil War – and the Scots who participated in it – has been a longstanding interest of mine, and I wrote both my B.A.
 (University of Sydney) and M.Sc.
 (University of Edinburgh) dissertations on related subjects.
-My first book, based on this cumulative research into this wide variety of Scottish responses to the Spanish Civil War, will be published by Edinburgh University Press in 2020.
+My first book, based on this cumulative research into a wide variety of Scottish responses to the Spanish Civil War, has recently been published by Edinburgh University Press.